Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

 1. Doctoral students are considered for recognition of their academic degrees and are awarded doctoral degrees if they meet the following
     conditions:
-    a)  The doctoral student\'s thesis has been approved by the Thesis Evaluation Council and the doctoral student has completed the revision and supplementation of the thesis/thesis summary according to the resolution of the Thesis Evaluation Council
+    a)  The doctoral student's thesis has been approved by the Thesis Evaluation Council and the doctoral student has completed the revision and supplementation of the thesis/thesis summary according to the resolution of the Thesis Evaluation Council